-Thirteenth is guitarist Bill Wyman (1936-).
-Wyman was a bass guitarist for the Rolling Stones, 1962-1993, although he had set up his own band before that.
+Fifteenth is guitarist Bill Wyman (1936-).
+Wyman was a bass guitarist for the Rolling Stones, 1962-1993, although he had set up his own band before that, The Cliftons.
 The Rolling Stones and the Beatles were bands which dominated British popular music of the sixties.
 Link with Penge?
 He attended Beckenham and Penge Grammar School (now the Kentwood Centre) from 1946 to 1953 and lived in Blenheim Road.

-To be added: Tom Hood, Malcolm Muggeridge and Sid Vicious.
+To be added: John Dudin Brown, Ann Dudin Brown, Tom Hood, Malcolm Muggeridge and Sid Vicious.

 We’d like more blue plaques for our Penge People.
 Various fund-raising activities will be set in motion to achieve this.